-- 256. The above conclusions regarding the NCJ's lack of independence and the Disciplinary Chamber's lack of attributes of a "tribunal" were fully endorsed by the Supreme Court, sitting in a formation of fifty-nine judges of the joined Civil, Criminal and Social Security Chambers, in its interpretative resolution of 23 January 2020.
-In that context, it is to be noted that this resolution resulted from a divergence in the Supreme Court's caselaw, having been caused, in particular, by the resolution of the Chamber of Extraordinary Review and Public Affairs, which, in contrast to the above judgment of 5 December 2019, had interpreted narrowly the consequences for the Disciplinary Chamber of the CJEU ruling of 19 November 2019 (see paragraphs 48-50 and 89 above). - 257.
-The joined Chambers found that, following the change in the election procedure under the 2017 Amending Act and the circumstances in which the NCJ had been constituted, this body lacked the necessary independence from the legislative and executive powers and that a judicial formation including a person appointed upon its recommendation - be it a judge appointed to the Supreme Court or to military or ordinary courts - was contrary to the law and amounted to a breach of Article 47 of the Charter, Article 6 § 1 of the Convention and Article 45 § 1 of the Constitution (see paragraphs 89-105 above).
+311. The above conclusions regarding the NCJ's lack of independence were fully endorsed by the Supreme Court, sitting in a formation of fiftynine judges of the joined Civil, Criminal and Labour and Social Security Chambers, in its interpretative resolution of 23 January 2020.
+The Supreme Court, in its assessment, also had regard to the general consequences of the involvement of the NCJ, as constituted under the 2017 Amending Act, for judicial appointments to all courts in Poland.

+In that context, it is to be noted that the above resolution resulted from a divergence in the Supreme Court's case-law, having been caused, in particular, by the resolution of the Chamber of Extraordinary Review and Public Affairs, which, apparently in response to the judgment of 5 December 2019 and acting of its own motion, had issued its own narrow interpretation of the legal consequences of the CJEU ruling of 19 November 2019 for the judicial formations including judges who, as those sitting in the Disciplinary Chamber, had been appointed by the President of Poland upon the NCJ's motion (see paragraphs 51-53 and 114 above).

+312. The joined Chambers found that, following the change in the election procedure under the 2017 Amending Act and the circumstances in which the NCJ had been constituted, this body lacked the necessary independence from the legislative and executive powers and that a judicial formation including a person appointed upon its recommendation - be it a judge appointed to the Supreme Court or to military or ordinary courts - was contrary to the law and amounted to a breach of Article 47 of the Charter, Article 6 § 1 of the Convention and Article 45 § 1 of the Constitution (see paragraphs 114-129 above).

-These conclusions, explained in extensive reasoning, were reached after a thorough, meticulous assessment of all the elements relevant to an "independent and impartial tribunal established by law" in the light of the constitutional principles governing the NCJ's functioning, including the principle of the separation and balance of the legislative, executive and judicial powers and the principle of the independence of the judiciary (see paragraphs 93-94 above).
+These conclusions, explained in extensive reasoning, were reached after a thorough, meticulous assessment of all the elements relevant to an "independent and impartial tribunal established by law" in the light of the constitutional principles governing the NCJ's functioning, including the principle of the separation and balance of the legislative, executive and judicial powers and the principle of the independence of the judiciary (see paragraphs 118-119 above).

-258. The Government submitted that the Supreme Court's interpretative resolution had been "removed" by the Constitutional Court's judgment of 20 April 2020 holding that the President of Poland's decisions on judicial appointments could not be subject to any type of review, including by the Supreme Court, and declaring that the resolution was incompatible with a number of constitutional provisions, including, inter alia, the principle of the rule of law (Article 2), the obligation to respect international law binding on Poland (Article 9), the principle of legality (Article 7), the right to a fair hearing before an impartial and independent court (Article 45 § 1) and the provision setting out the President's prerogative to appoint judges (Article 144 § 3 (17)), and that it was also in breach of Articles 2 and 4(3) of TEU and Article 6 § 1 of the Convention.
+313. The Government submitted that the Supreme Court's interpretative resolution had been "removed" by the Constitutional Court's judgment of 20 April 2020, holding that the President of Poland's decisions on judicial appointments could not be subject to any type of review, including by the Supreme Court, and declaring that the resolution was incompatible with a number of constitutional provisions, including, inter alia, the principle of the rule of law (Article 2), the obligation to respect international law binding on Poland (Article 9), the principle of legality (Article 7), the right to a fair hearing before an impartial and independent court (Article 45 § 1) and the provision setting out the President's prerogative to appoint judges (Article 144 § 3 (17)), and that it was also in breach of Articles 2 and 4(3) of TEU and Article 6 § 1 of the Convention.